noidexe/Enjin-Coin-Documentation/docs/unity.md

 The linking code is used by **players** to link their game account and wallet to your game via the platform.

+Linking is required for developers to manage items for their app, or for players to do in-game operations like trading, if supported.

 ![Identities Edit](../docs/images/unity_identities_edit.png)

 ## Cryptoitems Screen
 ![Cryptoitems Main Screen](../docs/images/unity_cryptoitems_main.png)

 The Cryptoitems screen is the heart of the Enjin Unity SDK.
 This is the main screen where you create and manage your items.
 Before we get into the details of the process, you should know a couple of things.

 #### Creation of an item is two step process:

 1. First you need to **CREATE** the item.
 This is like crafting a cookie cutter for your cookies you will be making.

 2. Then, you need to **MINT** the item.
-Minting the item uses the cookie cutter to punch out some cookies.
+Minting the item uses the cookie cutter to cut out some cookies.

 #### There are two types of items: Fungible Items and Non Fungible Items.
 * **Fungible Items** are all identical and can be considered essentially interchangeable.
 Gold coins,